hazama-yuinyan/picopico_sequencer/README.md

   * MML editing
   * A visual representation in piano roll
   * Total of 6 types of "primitive" sound waves
+  * The potential of generating any type of sound
   * MML editing with GUI(not yet implemented)

 ## How to run the program
 As mentioned above, you can't run the program out of the box.
-To run the program, you need to have the __dojo__ library in proper directory.
+To run the program, you need to have the __dojo__ library in the proper directory.
 There are two ways to do that.
 One is to download __dojo__ files and move the files to the proper directory by yourself.
 And the other is to simply use the `git submodule` commands.
-In detail you must first execute `git submodule init` on the root directory of the project and then just type `git submodule update`.
+In detail you must first execute `git submodule init` on the root directory of the project and then just type `git submodule update` or just use `git submodule update --init --recursive`.
 Then it will collect all modules the program needs and will immediately take you to the tour of the program.

 ## Just before the release...